 Aim for 2 minutes each time, encourage your child to spit out but don’t rinse the toothpaste with water

 - Stick to an everyday Toothbrushing routine that little ones can eventually do on their own, supervising until 7 years old.
 Normalising toothbrushing will make it part of your child’s everyday routine.

 - Only ever give milk or plain water in a bottle and introduce free-flow cups from around 6 months.
 From age 1, drinking from a bottle should be discouraged.

-- Reduce the amount AND frequency of sugar intake, stick to meal times only for treats if you are going to give them, once per day maximum.
+- Reduce the amount AND frequency of sugar intake, stick to mealtimes only for treats if you are going to give them, once per day maximum.

 - Natural or artificial sweeteners (including sugar, honey and fruit juices) should not be added to weaning foods or drinks.
-Check labels on shop bought products for sugar content – foods marketed to parents as ‘healthy’ and full of natural ingredients can be high in sugar.
-Examples of these include ‘fruit pouches’, which should be served via a spoon rather than the nozzle and ‘fruit’ bars – these products often do not live up to claims on their packaging and can be high in sugar in the form of fruit juices, purées and concentrates.
+Check labels on shop-bought products for sugar content – foods marketed to parents as ‘healthy’ and full of natural ingredients can be high in sugar.
+Examples of these include ‘fruit pouches’, which should be served via a spoon rather than the nozzle and ‘fruit’ bars – these products often do not live up to claims on their packaging and can be high in sugar in the form of fruit juices, purées and concentrate.

 - Start thinking about taking away your child’s dummy as they approach their first birthday.
-Gently withdrawing and reducing use will prevent long term problems including misalignment of teeth.
+Gently withdrawing and reducing use will prevent long term problems including the misalignment of teeth.

 - Parents and guardians are encouraged to take children in their care to a dentist when their teeth start to come through and ideally by their first birthday.
 The British Society of Paediatric Dentistry have a UK wide campaign that encourages all parents and guardians to ensure that young children see a dentist as soon as their first teeth come through, and before their first birthday.
 NHS dental treatment is free for mothers with children under 1 too!